nnq-huy/mokki-rent/README.md

 ## Introduction

-A simple fullstack site for summer cottage listing and renting built with Next.JS with server components, React, Tailwind CSS,Image upload on Cloudinary,  Prisma with PostgreSQL hosted on Neon.tech/Supabase
+A simple fullstack site for summer cottage listing and renting built with Next.JS with server components, React, Tailwind CSS,custom shadcn/ui components, Image upload on Cloudinary,  Prisma with PostgreSQL hosted on Neon.tech/Supabase

 Main features: